doncem/homepage/README.md

 Phing
 -----------

-* `phing init` - should create all libraries remotely into `source-libraries` folder and link them to checkout project
+* `phing init` - should link all libraries
-* `phing update-libs` - updates all remote libraries
+    * make sure you have cloned https://github.com/doncem/vendors.git in parent directory
 * `phing document` - create default documentation into doc/ folder
 * `phing` - should pass all tests and create coverage inside report/ folder
     * it also creates a static website insite static/ folder - because it runs test for deployment script as well ;)